Supervised Learning Events (SLE)

-When you register with the College, you will get access to work based assessments (WBAs).
-The assessments will be completed at the HcAT website and we plan to have a direct link from the portfolio.
+When you register with the College, you will get access to Kaizen eportfolio.
+This also manages your assessments or supervised learning events.
 The assessment reports will be collated in ePortfolio for review at education supervision and by the annual review panel.

-The 6 main types of assessments that you will be expected to complete are:
+The main types of SLE that you will be expected to complete are:

 - DOPS – (Direct Observation of Practical Skills).
-DOPS forms should be completed and submitted to HcAT.
 This is a record of practical skills for example, blood taking, lumbar puncture and Intubation.
-(List of procedures)

-- e-SPRAT - (Multi-source Feedback tool).
-You will be expected to nominate a number of members from the team (consultants, seniors, peers, juniors, nurses and other health professional) to provide feedback on you work performance.
+- MSF (Multi-source Feedback) You will be expected to nominate a number of members from the team (consultants, seniors, peers, juniors, nurses and other health professional) to provide feedback on you work performance.

-- SAIL - (Sheffield Assessment Instrument for Letters) has been developed and validated for use in Paediatrics.
+- DOC - (Discussion of Correspondence) has been developed and validated for use in Paediatrics.
 The instrument assesses a trainee’s competence in written communications in everyday practice, over time.

 Trainees successfully completing their competencies will be issued with an Annual Review of Competency Progression (ARCP) outcome form at the end of each year.
 ARCPs could be triggered if it is felt necessary or may take place at other times of the training year if training is out of sync (e.g due to maternity leave, sick leave, OOP, etc).
 Failure to engage in the assessment process would delay progression through training.
 Please contact the School if there are technical difficulties or problems within your allocated Trust.